SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Axel Springer, OpenAI Strike Real-Time News Deal for ChatGPT.md

 ## Metadata
 - Author: [[Sara Fischer]]
+- Date: 2023-12-13
 - Full Title: Axel Springer, OpenAI Strike "Real-Time News" Deal for ChatGPT
 - Category: #articles
+- Summary: OpenAI has entered into a partnership with Axel Springer, the parent company of various media outlets, to provide people with access to real-time news content through AI tools.
+This collaboration represents a new milestone in the relationship between journalism companies and AI firms, as it involves using vetted journalism to enhance the accuracy of ChatGPT's responses.
+Additionally, this is the first time OpenAI has outlined plans for ChatGPT to attribute news publishers in its answers.
+Under the agreement, ChatGPT will have access to content from Axel Springer publishers to generate real-time news summaries and train its language models.
 - URL: https://www.axios.com/2023/12/13/openai-chatgpt-axel-springer-news-deal

 ## Highlights